 You can easily substitute prepared canned tomatillo salsa verde for the tomatillo sauce (you'll need 3 cups), and canned whole Anaheim green chiles for the chiles (remove the seeds and stems if still in the chiles).

 - 1 1/2 pounds tomatillos

 - 3 cloves garlic, still in their peels

-- 1/2 pound to a pound Monterey Jack cheese, grated (quantity depends on how cheesy you want the enchiladas to be)
+- 1/2 to 1 pound Monterey Jack cheese, grated (quantity depends on how cheesy you want the enchiladas to be)

 - Sour cream

-Serve with sour cream (thinned with some water) drizzled over, and some chopped fresh cilantro.
-Also good with it is thinly sliced iceberg lettuce that has been sprinkled with cider or white vinegar and salt.
-Makes for excellent leftovers, will keep in the refrigerator for days.
+7 Serve: Serve with sour cream (thinned with some water) drizzled over, and some chopped fresh cilantro.
+Thinly sliced iceberg lettuce that has been sprinkled with cider or white vinegar and salt is also good with it.
+Makes for excellent leftovers; will keep in the refrigerator for several days.